rsbear/bundlemeup/README.md

 1. **Entry Point Detection**: Automatically finds your app component
 2. **Virtualized Mount Code**: Creates framework-specific mounting code
 3. **Bundling**: Uses esbuild with Deno loader to bundle everything

+## Why...?
+- It's something that i personally wanted.
+- If i can't see build or config files, i'm not thinking about them.
+- It fits a use case for some other projects im working on (undisclosed)

 ## License